The Adventure of the Devil's Foot: Publication history

 "The Adventure of the Devil's Foot" was first published in the UK in The Strand Magazine in December 1910.
 It was first published in the United States in the US edition of the Strand in January and February 1911.
 The story was published with seven illustrations by Gilbert Holiday in the Strand, and with eight illustrations in the US edition of the Strand.
 An extra illustration was needed for the story's publication in two parts.
 The story was included in the short story collection His Last Bow, which was published in the UK and the US in October 1917.

+The original manuscript of the story is now part of the Berg Collection at the New York Public Library.

 Adaptations

 Film and television

 "The Devil's Foot" served as the basis for a 1921 short film starring Eille Norwood as Sherlock Holmes and Hubert Willis as Dr. Watson.

 It was adapted as an episode of the 1965 television series Sherlock Holmes starring Douglas Wilmer (with Nigel Stock as Dr Watson and Patrick Troughton as Mortimer Tregennis).

 The story was adapted as a 1988 episode of The Return of Sherlock Holmes starring Jeremy Brett as Holmes and Edward Hardwicke as Watson.

 The first episode of the HBO Asia/Hulu series Miss Sherlock has a digestible pill-bomb called the Devil's Foot.